 Orthostatic hypotension is defined as a sustained reduction of systolic blood pressure of 20 mmHg or diastolic blood pressure of 10 mmHg within three minutes of standing or head-up tilt (more than 60 degrees).
 The condition, which is also known as postural hypotension, is not life-threatening but can be associated with significant morbidity.

 A normal function of the cardiovascular and autonomic nervous systems is required in order to achieve a normal hemodynamic response to changes in posture.
-Orthostatic hypotension may arise as a result of inadequate intravascular volume, decreased return of venous blood, autonomic nervous system dysfunction or inability to increase cardiac output in response to postural changes.
+Orthostatic hypotension may arise as a result of inadequate intravascular volume, decreased return of venous blood, autonomic nervous system dysfunction, or an inability to increase cardiac output in response to postural changes.

 The epidemiology and pathophysiology of postprandial hypotension are not defined fully, and treatment approaches are largely based on anecdotal observations.
 However, a number of pathologic processes are likely involved, including abnormal sympathetic function, baroreceptor function, as well as vasoactive peptide release and activity.

-A myriad of neurologic disorders – including multiple sclerosis, spinal cord injury and tabes dorsalis (syphilitic myelopathy) – can cause autonomic dysfunction and result in symptomatic hypotension.
+A myriad of neurologic disorders including multiple sclerosis, spinal cord injury, and tabes dorsalis (syphilitic myelopathy), can cause autonomic dysfunction and result in symptomatic hypotension.
 Heightened baroreceptor response to afferent stimuli and enhanced efferent parasympathetic activity also lead to hypotension.

 Shy-Drager syndrome represents a rare degenerative disorder of the sympathetic and basal ganglia that results in autonomic nervous system dysfunction and orthostatic hypotension.
 This condition is also called multiple system atrophy and shares many Parkinson's disease-like symptoms.